 By the skytrain

-Take the skytrain to the Krung Thonburi Station and take taxi or tuk tuk there.
+Take the Dark Green Line (Silom Line) to S7 Krung Thonburi Station and take taxi or tuk tuk there.

 Take the Chao Phraya tourist boat for 50 baht per journey or 150 baht for a one-day river travel pass.
 The tourist boat stops at the pier in Lhong 1919.
 The piers served by this service are indicated in the chart.